Categories: Uncategorized

 In addition, changes in the appearance of a crown can also influence the decision.
 If the gums recede or the shade no longer matches surrounding teeth, patients may want an updated restoration.
 In cosmetic areas, this can make a significant difference in the smile’s overall appearance.

 Regular checkups are the best way to stay ahead of crown issues.
-A quick examination and routine imaging allow us to monitor the integrity of each restoration and recommend replacement at the right time.
+A quick examination and routine imaging allow us to monitor the integrity of each restoration and recommend dental crown replacement at the right time.

 CITIDental South Boston